Aevarkan/MCBE-extended-commands-suite/documentation/CURSEFORGE-README.md

 **Example:** `/scriptevent ecs:push relative -45:45 1:3 -5:5`

-This pushes an entity between 45 degrees to the left and 45 degrees to the right with a horizontal strength between 1 and 3, and a vertical strength between -5 and 5.
+This pushes an entity randomly between 45 degrees to the left and 45 degrees to the right with a horizontal strength between 1 and 3, and a vertical strength between -5 and 5.
+A negative vertical strength means it will push the entity down.

-If you put this in a repeating command block, it will sometimes push an entity left 45 degrees downwards, and sometimes right 45 degrees upwards.

-**It takes a random number between the two you put around the colon.**

 **Syntax 2:** `/scriptevent ecs:push absolute|abs|a [xVector: float] [yVector: float] [zVector: float]`